 “In Greek mythology, Aether is the fifth element, which holds the universe together.
 Obviously… that’s beer.”

-Once the friendly bartender has served up your beer in a funky tasting glass (ribbed for your drinking pleasure), you’re then free to wander further into the matte-black and stainless steel wonderland.
-Explore far enough and you’ll find the long tables nestled deep in the heart of the brewery, surrounded by towering brewing tanks on all sides, safe from the bustle and busyness of life outside the brewery.
-From here, you can appreciate the beer machine in all its glory - depending on when you’re there, you may see the brewers swinging off valves, or may simply get to appreciate the 3000L brewhouse at rest, the tanks like so many dormant metal giants.
+From the moment you step inside you can see a green wall, a hop mural, an array of wooden barrels and the hop cone lights glowing above the bar.
+But once you’ve grabbed a beer in a cool tasting glass (ribbed for your drinking pleasure), you’re free to wander further into the matte-black and stainless steel wonderland.
+Explore far enough and you’ll find the long tables nestled deep in the heart of the brewery, surrounded by towering brewing tanks on all sides.
+From here, safe from the bustle and busyness of life outside, you can appreciate the beer machine in all its glory.
+Depending on when you’re there, you may see the brewers swinging off valves, or may simply get to appreciate the 3000L brewhouse at rest, the tanks like so many dormant metal giants.